pingcap/blog/tidb-in-zhuanzhuan.md

 **Step 2: Synchronize data.**

-Our DBA staff deployed the TiDB cluster as the slave of MySQL's instances and then synchronized the data of its Contact List Table to a large table of TiDB.
+Our DBA staff deployed the TiDB cluster as the secondary of MySQL's instances and then synchronized the data of its Contact List Table to a large table of TiDB.
 A single instance in MySQL had been sharded to 1,024 tables.

 **Step 3: Migrate the traffic.**

 1. Migrate the read traffic to TiDB.
-2. Disconnect the Master-Slave synchronization between TiDB and MySQL, and then perform double-write to ensure that the application traffic can roll back to MySQL at any time.
+2. Disconnect the primary-secondary synchronization between TiDB and MySQL, and then perform double-write to ensure that the application traffic can roll back to MySQL at any time.
 (Double-write means writing MySQL and TiDB at the same time so that the data in the two databases are consistent.)
 3. One-week observation period.
 4. Stop the write operation of MySQL, and from that point, the application traffic is completely migrated to TiDB.